-B-2: Individual Cost Limit (1 of 2)
+Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (1 of 2)

-a.
 Individual Cost Limit.
 The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:

-No Cost Limit.
+Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver: No Cost Limit.
 The state does not apply an individual cost limit.
 Do not complete Item B-2-b or item B-2-c.
+Cost Limit in Excess of Institutional Costs.
+The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
+Complete Items B-2-b and B-2-c.